A Global Outlook on Disaster Science

 The report displays an analysis of global disaster science scholarly output and specific topics being studied within research on different types of disasters.
 One of the most novel analyses presented in the report is the examination of disaster science in the context of the human toll and economic burden of natural disasters.
 The study also provides more insights on disaster science research conducted in 10 individual countries, in the Americas, Asia, and Europe, revealing which disaster types are researched and where.

-Subjects, Products & Services: Analytical Services
+Subjects, Products & Services: Scopus

 Uploaded: 2017-11-20 00:00:00